filamerce/filament-translatable/README.md

 #### Changing plugin settings

-You can customize plugin settings directly on component:
+You can customize plugin settings directly on the component:

 ```php
 use Filamerce\FilamentTranslatable\Forms\Component\Translations;